 A great way of reducing energy use in the home is to pay attention to the appliances you choose.
 Of course, this doesn’t mean that should run out and replace everything at the first opportunity – that in itself would be inefficient, not to mention expensive – but next time you’re looking for something new, consider making energy efficiency one of your criteria.
 You’ll be saving yourself money and making a small but positive contribution to protecting the Earth.

 When thinking about energy, it’s important to be aware of the appliances in your household that are likely to consume the most energy.
 Refrigerators are probably the heaviest users of power in your household (a typical 1990 refrigerator releases more than 1,200 pounds of CO2 each year), but dishwashers, washing machines and televisions aren’t far behind.
 And always remember that the financial and environmental benefits don’t stop with buying an energy-friendly appliance – you have to be aware of how you use it, too, which is why you’ll find some efficiency tips further down the article.
-Lastly, unlike with furniture, be very careful of buying second-hand: newer appliances are almost certain to be more efficient and will likely save you money in the long run (that’s even before you factor in the cost of extra repairs).
+Lastly, unlike with furniture, be very careful of buying second-hand: newer appliances that you can get from a licensed appliance store are almost certain to be more efficient and will likely save you money in the long run (that’s even before you factor in the cost of extra repairs).

 Always look for a dishwasher with an economy cycle.
 Buy a larger model rather than a smaller one – as it will use a smaller amount of water per dish washed – and be sure only to run it when it’s full.
 Remember that with most modern models of dishwasher, there’s no need to wash the dishes before you put them in – you’re simply wasting water if you do so.